arij01/PDF-Extractor/README.md

 ## Usage

+A sample PDF file is provided in the `samples` directory.
+You can use this file to test the application.

 ### Uploading a PDF

+1. Open the application in your browser.
-1. Drag and drop a PDF file into the designated area or click to select a file.
+2. Drag and drop a PDF file into the designated area or click to select a file.
-2. Click the "Submit" button to upload the file.
+3. Click the "Submit" button to upload the file.
-3. Wait for the text extraction and correction process to complete.
+4. Wait for the text extraction and correction process to complete.
-4. The corrected text will be displayed on the screen.
+5. The corrected text will be displayed on the screen.

 ### Correcting Text